 Green Lacewings

-Adult green lacewings feed on pollen and nectar, but their larvae, which look like a mix between a slug and an alligator, prey upon soft-bodies garden pests, including caterpillars and aphids.
+Adult green lacewings feed on pollen and nectar, but their larvae, which look like a mix between a slug and an alligator, prey upon soft-bodied garden pests, including caterpillars and aphids.

-A praying mantis will make short work of any grasshoppers that are troubling you; these fierce predators will also hunt many other insect pests that terrorize gardens, including moths, beetles, and flies.
-Note, however, that praying mantises are ruthless and will turn to eating other beneficials, such as butterflies, bees, and hummingbirds—and even each other!
+A praying mantis will make short work of any grasshoppers troubling you; these fierce predators will also hunt many other insect pests that terrorize gardens, including moths, beetles, and flies.
+Note, however, that praying mantids are ruthless and will also eat other beneficial creatures, like butterflies, bees, and hummingbirds—and even each other!

 Spiders